eerie-project/EERIE_hackathon_2023/IFS_AMIP/README.md

 * 3D_monthly_0.25deg: monthly means,min,max of 3D data

 Note the "0.25deg" or "native" suffix is often dropped as the resolution is evident from the sub-catalogue.

+## Units
+The 6-hourly output is generally given as instantaneous state variables (e.g. temperature) or accumulated fluxes (e.g. precipitation).
+Accumulations are given in accumulated units (e.g. for precipitation, in metres), which can be understood as per time-interval, which for our data are always 6 hours.
+Instantaneous variables are contained in catalogues like "2D_6h", while accumulations are in "2D_6h_acc".

+Daily means and monthly means are computed from hourly model output.
+State variables retain their units (e.g. Kelvin for temperature) while accumulated variables are converted in *mean rates* (e.g. m/s for precipitation).
+The temporal means for accumulated variables are exact up to numerical precision.
+In addition there are a few "maximum" and "minimum" output variables (maximum wind gust, maximum and minimum surface air temperature) which represent the statistics over the time-interval and are computed model-internally at model timestep resolution.

+The time-axis of the catalogues is constructed to reflect the valid time-period of the data:
+* Instantaneous variables are at their valid time, e.g. temperature at 12:00 represents the instantenous value at that time.
+* Accumulated and mean/min/max variables are shifted to the center of their valid *period*, e.g. accumulated precipitation from 00:00 - 06:00 is coded at 03:00.
+* Daily means are coded at 12:00
+* Monthly means are coded at 12:00 on the 15th of each month.

 ## Notebooks
 * STARTHERE_IFS_production.ipynb - A few starting points on how to access the data, compute simple metrics and plot.